anthonykevins/academic-kickstart/content/author/admin/_index.md

 email = ""

 # List (academic) interests or hobbies
-interests = ["Public Opinion", "Social Welfare and Healthcare Policy", "European Politics", "Democratic Representation", "Inequality"]
+interests = ["Social Policy", "Labour Market Vulnerability", "Public Opinion", "European Politics", "Democratic Representation", "Inequality"]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.